rodrigo0oliveira/rodrigo0oliveira/README.md

 ## Hi there, i'm Rodrigo Lucas, be very welcome. 👋

-- Student of informacion of sistems<br>-🌱 I’m currently learning back-end with Java,Spring and JUnit.
+- Student of informacion of sistems<br>-🌱 I’m currently learning back-end with Java,Spring and JS

 ## 🌐 Socials: